 In other words, it’s the faint halos of the galaxies that indeed appear to have started to touch one another.
 Thus, in a manner of speaking, the collision between our two galaxies has already started.

-The descriptions below are based on painstaking Hubble Space Telescope measurements of the motion of the Andromeda galaxy, followed by computer modeling of the inevitable future collision between the two galaxies.
-A series of studies published in 2012 showed that – rather than glancing off each other, as merging galaxies sometimes do – our Milky Way galaxy and the Andromeda galaxy will in fact merge to form a single big elliptical, or football-shaped, galaxy.
+The depictions below are based on painstaking Hubble Space Telescope measurements of the motion of the Andromeda galaxy, with computer modeling of the inevitable collision between the two galaxies.
+Also, a series of studies published in 2012 showed that – rather than glancing off each other, as merging galaxies sometimes do – our Milky Way galaxy and the Andromeda galaxy will in fact merge to form a single big elliptical, or football-shaped, galaxy.

-By the way, the Milky Way and Andromeda galaxies won’t be the only ones involved in this merger.
-As shown in the video below, the other large galaxy in our Local Group of galaxies – M33, aka the Triangulum galaxy – will also play a role.
+The Milky Way and Andromeda galaxies, however, won’t be the only ones involved in this merger.
+As shown in the video below, the other large galaxy in our Local Group of galaxies, that is, M33, aka the Triangulum galaxy, will also play a role.

 Across the universe, galaxies are colliding with each other.
 Astronomers observe galactic collisions – or their aftermaths – with the aid of powerful telescopes.
 In some ways, when a galactic merger takes place, the two galaxies are like ghosts; they simply pass through each other.
 That’s because stars inside galaxies are separated by such great distances.
 Thus the stars themselves typically don’t collide when galaxies merge.

 That said, the stars in both the Andromeda galaxy and our Milky Way will be affected by the merger.
 The Andromeda galaxy contains about a trillion stars.
 Meanwhile, the Milky Way has about 300 billion stars.
 Stars from both galaxies will be thrown into new orbits around the newly merged galactic center.
 For example, according to scientists involved in the 2012 studies:

 It is likely the sun will be flung into a new region of our galaxy …